brewster/elastictastic/README.md

 post.save
 ```

-To retrieve a document from the data store, use `get`:
+To retrieve a document from the data store, use `find`:

 ```ruby
 Post.find('123')